 Credential: A marking on students' grades used to signify students' behaviors, qualifications, and suitability for college courses.
-Soft skills credentials may be U (unsatisfactory), N (needs improvement), S (satisfactory), or R (recommended).

-Credentialing Year: Refers to the first year that a student may be eligible for college course-taking; either the 10th or 11th grade "First Year" or the 10th grade "Returning Academy" year.
+Credentialing Year: Refers to the first year that a student may be eligible for college course-taking; either the 10th or 11th grade First Year or the 10th grade Returning Academy year.

-Educational Development Plan (EDP): This document lays out a course of study over a student's entire career at the ECA, beginning with the first semester in ECA/ECA courses.
+Educational Development Plan (EDP): This document lays out a course of study over a student's entire career at the ECA, beginning with the first semester in ECA/ECA2 courses.
 CORE Advisors and students regularly refer to this document to track progress toward both the ECA Program Completion Requirements and the EMU General Education Requirements.
 Students are expected to become experts at both short- and long-term planning utilizing this document.

-Fifth (or +1) Year: Many ECA students are eligible to attend our program for a fifth year of high school in order to maximize their opportunity to earn 60 credits.
+Fifth (or +1) Year: One of the great things about early colleges in Michigan is that our students are eligible to attend our program for a fifth year of high school in order to maximize their opportunity to earn 60+ credits.
 The regulating authorities (State and Federal governments) do not penalize districts for students who attend a fifth year of high school as long as these students will earn 60 college credits at the end of that extra year.
-This is why some of our students do participate in commencement activities before they actually are eligible to receive their diplomas.
+This is why many of our students do participate in commencement activities before they actually are eligible to receive their diplomas.
 Please note that each district makes its own determination about whether students seeking the fifth year may participate in commencement prior to earning their diplomas.

 Good Standing (pertaining to District Commencement): Students with Good Standing status have an overall term OR cumulative GPA of 2.0 in EMU classes, are free of conduct code violations, are not on ECA Academic Oversight AND are expected to complete the ECA program in the school year following their Senior class commencement activities.
 These students are typically able to participate in their ECA district's commencement activities even if they will not be earning their diploma at that time.
-Please note that each district makes its own determination about whether fifthyear students may participate in commencement prior to earning their diplomas.
+Please note that each district makes its own determination about whether fifth-year students may participate in commencement prior to earning their diplomas.

 New (or Incoming) Students: Students who are in their first year of the ECA program.
 We refer to these students by cohort using Fall (or F) and the year of their first semester.
-This year's New Students are the Fall 2022, or F22, Cohort.
+This year's New Students are the Fall 2023, or F23, Cohort.

-Returning Students: Students who are no longer "new students;" typically, these students are in their 2nd, 3rd, or 4th years of the ECA program.
+Returning Students: Students who are no longer new students; typically, these students are in their 2nd, 3rd, 4th, or 5th years of the ECA program.
 Returning Academy students are 10th graders who took part in the ECA Academy program for 9th grade.
 While they are in all ECA (high school classes) in the fall term, just like the other 10th grade students, Returning Academy students are also in their 2nd year on campus.

 Soft Skills: A holistic set of life management skills that allow people to successfully move through circumstances such as school, employment, and social relationships.
-"Soft skills" includes competencies related to academics, such as time management, organization, as well as more global competencies, such as self-advocacy, teamwork, communication, maturity, and responsibility.
+Soft skills includes competencies related to academics, such as time management, organization, as well as more global competencies, such as self-advocacy, teamwork, communication, maturity, and responsibility.

 Testers: Those students who will be taking the Michigan Merit Exam (SAT, Work Keys, and M-STEP tests).
-These students are named "11th Graders" in Powerschool, even though the ECA does not emphasize grade level for any other purpose.
+These students are named 11th Graders in Powerschool, even though the ECA does not otherwise emphasize grade level.
 (See pg.
-27 for more information).
+30 for more information).